wolfgangsk07/ImageDependency/README.md

 ## 3. Predicting
 This script processes whole-slide images (WSI) in SVS format to predict gene expression patterns.
 The pipeline involves:

-Tissue segmentation and patch extraction
+*Tissue segmentation and patch extraction*

-Color normalization using Macenko's method
+*Color normalization using Macenko's method*

-Feature extraction with a Vision Transformer (ViT)
+F*eature extraction with a Vision Transformer (ViT)*

-Feature clustering
+*Feature clustering*

-Gene expression prediction using an ensemble of AgentAttention models
+*Gene expression prediction using an ensemble of AgentAttention models*

 All predicting processes are implemented in a single Python script svsToExpr.py: